smranjanmishra/Java-Oops/README.md

 ## Static Keyword
-The static keyword makes variables, methods, blocks, or nested classes belong to the class, not instances. class Student {
+- The static keyword makes variables, methods, blocks, or nested classes belong to the class, not instances.

+Ex :
+class Student {
     static int count = 0;